Going Palm Oil Free

 A Conflict Substance

-In short, palm oil can be used in cookies, cereals, and snack bars to help preserve the product or potentially as a filler to cut costs.
-While not all palm oil is bad, there is a significant amount of conflict palm oil that is responsible for the destruction of ancient forests, as well as rainforests in Indonesia (Years of Living Dangerously).
+In short, palm oil can be used in cookies, cereals, snack bars, and a plethora of other packages items.
+It helps to preserve the product, or can be used as a potential filler for lowering item costs.
+While not all palm oil is bad, there is a significant amount of conflict palm oil out there.
+Its cultivation is responsible for the destruction of a number of ancient forests, as well as that of rainforests in Indonesia (Years of Living Dangerously).

-Once you learn about the harm it is causing the planet, you certainly want to lay off the palm oil, but admittedly, it can be tough to let go.
+Once you learn about the harm it is causing the planet, you certainly want to lay off the palm oil.
+However, even after you’ve decided you’ve had enough of it, it can be tough to avoid.
 For starters, you need to know which of the products you buy actually contain the stuff.
 The WWF has a pretty helpful guide (click here).
-In additions, it can also go by other, less obvious names.
+In addition, it can also go by other, less obvious names.

 Finally, when you do learn that there’s dubious palm oil in the product, it helps when there are better alternatives.
-Now I personally don’t go for Kit Kat’s or candy bars for other ethical reasons (learn more about Nestle’s Horrible Practices), so it wasn’t so much of a stretch for me to avoid it where I can.
+Personally, I already don’t go for Kit Kat’s or candy bars for other ethical reasons (learn more about Nestle’s Horrible Practices), so it wasn’t so much of a stretch for me to avoid it where I could.

 Growing Up with the Stuff

-Of particular note however was a childhood favorite in the Italian staple of Nutella chocolate spread.
-Nutella is tasty goodness, and often brought up fond memories of summers spent with my grandparents in Italy.
+Of particular note however was a favorite childhood treat.
+Nutella chocolate spread.
+It’s pretty much a staple item in Italian homes.
+Nutella is tasty goodness, and it often brought up fond memories of summers spent with my grandparents in Italy.
 Letting go of this occasional indulgence was a little more difficult.

-Not that Nutella and I were on a daily, but every once in a while, it was nice to have.
+Not that Nutella and I were on a daily!
+But every once in a while, it was nice to have.
 Still, I thought of the rainforests and I was able to get past it.
-Or at least, I thought I was past it, until recently, when I had begun to contemplate offering my own son his first encounter with the chocolatey morning experience.
+Or at least, I thought I was past it.
+Until only recently, when I had begun to contemplate offering my son his first encounter with the chocolatey morning experience.

 There Are Alternatives

-That’s when I discovered Witor’s by chance in an “internationally” branded store here in Tokyo.
-This totally made my day!
+That’s when I discovered Witor’s!
+I came across it by chance in an “internationally” branded store here in Tokyo.
+It totally made my day!
 I had been holding back from the Nutella as a result of my deep concern for such devastating palm oil practices, but finding an alternative to one of my childhood treats was pretty sweet!